Heads - Arts Wins ...

-- --#8 - The Plaintiff, in order to validate the judgment premised on Plaintiff's sworn non-appearance, presented proof of appearance that the Plaintiff had kept from the court making its sworn statement perjury and the decision itself to be based on perjury.
+- --#8 - The Plaintiff, in order to validate the judgment premised on Plaintiff's sworn non-appearance, now swore an appearance occurred and presented proof of appearance that the Plaintiff had kept from the court making its sworn statement perjury and the decision itself to be based on perjury.

-- --#9 - The court (Judge Donald Scott Kurtz, up for re-election November 5, 2019), unwilling to correct its failure do the ministerial task of dismissing the case based on the record, failed to do the simple alternative task of vacating a judgment premised on clear perjury by the Plaintiff as, having sworn both that there was no appearance in order to obtain a judgment swore to the opposite in order to validate the judgment.
+- --#9 - The court (Judge Donald Scott Kurtz, up for re-election November 5, 2019), unwilling to correct its failure do the ministerial (procedurally required without need of dealing with any of the merits of the case, something a law clerk could handle) task of dismissing the case based on the record, failed to do the simple alternative task of vacating a judgment premised on clear perjury by the Plaintiff as, having sworn both that there was no appearance in order to obtain a judgment swore to the opposite in order to validate the judgment.
 In addition, the court failed to address the procedural impact of appearing by an attorney.

 As Special Added Bonus #1, If the court finds that the Lyceum somehow appeared in the case, that retroactively requires that the Plaintiff to have served the counsel for the appearing party notices of all motions, absent which the power of the court was never invoked.
 Plaintiff never served any Notices of Motion on the counsel for the Lyceum.

-As Special Added Bonus #2, the Plaintiff noticed all parties, whoever was served, in March 2011 to appear in April 2001, a decade in the past.
+As Special Added Bonus #2, the Plaintiff noticed all parties, whoever was served, in March 2011 to appear in April 2001, a decade in the past, which never invoked the power of the court.
 That necessitates resetting the case to before the sale of the Brooklyn Lyceum.

 A moment of Brooklyn Lyceum truth is nigh after a decade of court (Judge Donald Scott Kurtz, up for re-election November 2019) avoidance by :